Authored by the expert who managed and guided the team behind the Albania Property Pack

 What property type will give the best return in Durrës over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over five years in Durrës is a well-located 1 to 2 bedroom apartment or condo near the beach, combining capital appreciation with consistent rental income.
+As of 2026, the property type expected to give the best 5 year total return in Durrës is the well located 1 bedroom or 2 bedroom apartment near the beach.

 How will new infrastructure projects affect property prices in Durrës over 5 years?